pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2014.md

 I was expecting to get the same result (`['a', 'b', 'c']`) in both cases, but after adding the `MatchFirst` alternative using `|` I only get the first token back in the named result.

 Is this expected behavior that I somehow missed?
-If this is a bug I'm kind of surprised it hasn't already been fixed—unless I'm basically the only person using the `setResultsName` feature.
+If this is a bug I'm kind of surprised it hasn't already been fixedï¿½unless I'm basically the only person using the `setResultsName` feature.

 I'm using `pyparsing-2.0.2-py2.7.egg` with Python 2.7.1.